DERO Payload Proofs

 |---|---|---|---|

-DERO's privacy model: Third parties cannot definitively prove who sent a transaction.
-This is the entire point of privacy technology!
+DERO's privacy model: Third parties cannot definitively prove who sent a transaction — this is the point of ring-signature privacy.

 How It Works